iwsif/Auto_with_bash/README.md

 Options:

+     1)Communicate with github api.
-     1)Start changes to your repo.
+     2)Start changes to your repo.
-     2)Commit changes.
+     3)Commit changes.
-     3)Push changes.
+     4)Push changes.
+     5)Remove files from your repo.